hrkoren/NoteTaker/README.md

    * Run 'npm i' to pull down the npm node package manager
    * Run 'npm init -y' to install package.json
    * Run 'npm i express' to install the express node.js package
-2.
+2. Make any updates needed
+3. Follow directions to deploy to Heroku, if desired

 ## Usage
 ______________________________________________________________________________________________________________________________________________________
 This program can be used with permission to generate notes that include a notes title and the note description.

+Go to the [Note Take App](https://desolate-peak-65537.herokuapp.com/) to try it out!

 * Use the Save 💾 icon in the top right after creating your note ot the left-hand column.
 * Click on a saved note to view it.
 * Use the ✏ icon in the top right to create a new note.